Mymyilmaz/idmanagement.gov/_experiments/idfraud.md

 ## Conclusion

 This playbook is a comprehensive guide for agencies to have a common understanding of emerging identity fraud detection techniques such as deepfakes and forgery.
-This playbook covers preventing, detecting and managing identity fraud techniques effectively along with use cases as examples from DARPA’s SemaFor program.
+This playbook covers preventing, detecting and managing identity fraud techniques effectively.

 ## Appendix A - Policies, Standards, and Guidance